Medicaid Provider Relations

 Can I do the revalidations for my multiple NH Medicaid ID#s at one time?

-No, providers can only revalidate upon receipt of the Revalidation Due letter.
+No, providers must revalidate each Medicaid ID within each MMIS portal account.
+Each account due to revalidate will receive notice of the revalidation due date for that account.
 The letters are generated based on the date of each ID’s original enrollment.
 All revalidations are due approximately 5 years from date of enrollment with the MMIS-Health Enterprise System.

 I’m concerned about entering my social security number or other identifying information on the provider revalidation website.
 Is the website secure?